not-matthias/code-protection-lightning-talk/PITCHME.md

 - Performance
 - Will not prevent reversing
-- Only useful for script languages
+- Only useful for script languages TODO
-- Revertable with a tool (https://lelinhtinh.github.io/de4js/)
+- Revertable with a script

 ---